shlomif/shlomif-tech-diary/tweets.md

 ----

-To all the Internet people who accused me of being a “pervert” given I testify that I'm attracted to competent, sexy, women, or even feature them inn my stories:
+To all the Internet people who accused me of being a “pervert” given I testify that I'm attracted to competent, sexy, women, or even feature them in my stories:

 * https://www.shlomifish.org/meta/FAQ/featuring_sexy_women_and_girls.xhtml

 * https://www.shlomifish.org/humour/bits/true-stories/socialising-with-a-young-hermione-cosplayer/

 * https://www.shlomifish.org/philosophy/culture/multiverse-cosmology/indiv-nodes/about-sex.xhtml

-*
+Some facts ( "IANAL" / etc ):

+* A 14 years old Israeli can have sex with older men or women, as long as no penetration is involved.

 ----